-As disability itself is often presented as a monolithic experience, and certain disabilities, including invisible ones are often absent in the literature, we have partnered with People First of Canada, Realize, and the Acquired Brain Injury Research Lab to ensure attention to important and undertheorized aspects of certain disabilities are covered in this report.
+As disability itself is often presented as a monolithic experience, and certain disabilities, including invisible ones are often absent in the literature, we have partnered with People First of Canada,7 Realize,8 and the Acquired Brain Injury Research Lab9 to ensure attention to important and undertheorized aspects of certain disabilities are covered in this report.
 We are hopeful that by creating a space and giving attention to these often unseen disabilities we can be more inclusive in terms of both disability and gender analysis.
-We also recognize that disability itself, specifically invisible disability, can have unique gendered aspects that largely remain overlooked in disability research and policy.
-An example is burgeoning research around women and traumatic brain injury (TBI) that among other things indicates a high percentage of women offenders with this condition.
-These are the often times invisible threads we seek to highlight in this report in an effort to make the case that gender and disability do matter and should collectively occupy more space in both gender and disability research.
+We also recognize that disability itself, specifically invisible disability research and policy.
+An example is burgeoning research around women and traumatic brain injury (TBI) that among other things indicates a high percentage of women offenders with this condition.10 These are the often times invisible threads we seek to highlight in this report in an effort to make the case that gender and disability do matter and should collectively occupy more space in both gender and disability research.